How to Get Directory Size in Linux [4 Methods Inside!]

 You’ll get the same result here as above.

 By default, the du command traverses the entire directory.
-You can imagine the time required to process a multi-level directory.
-You can restrict the scan to a specific subdirectory level using the max-depth option.
-For instance, use –max-depth=0 to scan only the top directory’s level:
+You can imagine the time required to process a multi-level folder.
+You can restrict the scan to a specific subdirectory level using the idea of du one level.

 # sudo du -hc --max-depth=0 /var